-United States government and agency obligations: the fair value is determined by an active price for an identical security in an observable market.
+U.S. Treasuries: the fair value is determined by an active price for an identical security in an observable market.

-Corporate debt securities: the fair value is estimated using quoted prices for similar assets in active markets or quoted prices for identical or similar assets in non-active markets (few transactions, limited information, non-current prices, and high variability over time).
+Corporate debt securities and government sponsored mortgage-backed securities: the fair value is estimated using quoted prices for similar assets in active markets or quoted prices for identical or similar assets in non-active markets (few transactions, limited information, non-current prices, and high variability over time).